 Since the beginning of his senior year at Williams, Khoja has tried to find a way to give exposure to non-governmental organizations.
 He also wanted to help his fellow consumers identify goods that have been produced ethically.

 Gathright and he won the first Williams College Business Plan competition in April.
 They have spent the summer around campus, researching prospective pro ducts to sell for their kickoff -- which took place on August 28.
 Intern and fellow alumna Re becca Eakins ‘12 spent the summer building up their online presence on Twitter and Facebook.

 Designed Good follows the flash sale website model, where a selection of items appear for a limited time.

 Their first brand partner is the Center for the Arts, Port au Prince.
 Nadia Todres had been working in a neighborhood called Siloe, teaching photography to adolescent girls who have had to leave their homes after the 2010 earthquake.
-On the second anniversary of the natural disaster, she was moved to found a center that helps the teenage residents generate income through the arts.
-Photo graphs taken by and of refuge girls raise awareness along with funds for this sprawling neighborhood of 20,000 people in Haiti.

 "We're always revaluating what we stand for, teasing out details and telling a story in a holistic way," Khoja said.

 It's up to Gathright, with her journalism background, to craft the full and balanced story behind each product.
 From conversations with Todres, she painted a picture as striking as the scenes of smiles and graffiti.

 As Gathright explains on the Designed Good website, "At first, Nadia was skeptical of an initiative that did not address the pressing needs of shelter/housing, food, water or electricity in Haiti.
 However, she soon discovered that in very short periods of time the work she was doing with young girls in the arts was giving the girls a stronger sense of self."